6.1 Building Markov Models

 • Events/Transition Subtrees: The model structure to the right of each health state that define the events a patient could experience after starting a cycle in that health state.
 Dead (absorbing) states will have no transition subtree.

 • Cycle length: The length of time represented by a single cycle (or stage) in a Markov model.
-This value is implicit in all probabilities, all rewards, and the termination condition.
-That means using the appropriate cycle-length adjusted values in your model dependent on your chosen cycle length.
+This value is implicit but must be consistent in all probabilities, all rewards, and the termination condition.

 • Initial probabilities: A set of probabilities describing the initial distribution of the cohort among the states.
 These are used only before the first cycle.
 For all other cycles, the proportion of the cohort in each state will be dependent on the transition subtrees.